ViscousTests/website/content/docs/mind/things-to-do-when-unmotivated.md

  - Write a narrative of what you have been doing towards a particular task to clear up thinking about it.
+   - Con: Can be hard
  - Napping.
  - Going for a run or doing any kind of exercise.
  - Taking a shower
  - Not eating (being hungry), or getting colder in temperature.
+   - Con: Stressful.
+Best if paired with another engaging activity.
  - Organizing stuff.
    E.g.
    going through old browser tabs or loading the dishwasher.